 About Me

-I am a first year PhD student working with Sebastian Marino and Sasha Hinkley in the Departement of Physics and Astronomy at the University of Exeter.
+I am a PhD student working with Sebastian Marino and Sasha Hinkley in the Departement of Physics & Astronomy at the University of Exeter.
 My PhD consists in explaining and understanding the different morphology seen in debris discs by testing the different planet-disc interaction theories, and evaluating the role of planets in the truncation of discs.
 These discoveries will ultimately also test different debris disc and planet formation theories.

 Research Interests: